jkaho/google-books/README.md

 ## Description

 *Google Books Search* is, as its name suggests, an application for searching books!
-Users may also save books of interest.
+Users may also save books of interest for future reference.

 ## Instructions

 1. Enter a book title or title keyword into the searchbar to display a list of search results (with basic book info).
 2. Click the *View on Google* button of a particular book to be taken to the Google Books preview page of that book.
-3. Click the *Save* button of a book to save it to your 'Saved' page for future reference.
+3. Click the *Save* button of a book to save it to your 'Saved' page.

 ## Technologies Used